RoniSeppala/Data-intensive-systems-assignment-3/README.md

 # Data-intensive CT80A0000 Assignment 3 Repository, Roni Seppälä

+## Project
+This project demos only the following:
+- 3 databases (1 point each)
+- databases containing the correct ammount of data (3 points)

+### How to run
+- mirror the project folder
+- install mongoDB and a mongoDB viewing tool of your choise
+- run "npm install" in the root of the project
+- run "npm run start" in the root of the project
+This generates the data into 3 different databases in "mongodb://localhost:27017/" Use the mongoDB viewing tool of your choise to check the data

+### Demo video link

 ## Structure
 The demo has three different mongoDB databases made in using mongoose